 In assessing the governmental interest in the use of force, the jury should consider the three non-exclusive factors set forth by the Supreme Court in Graham v.
 Connor.
 See Williamson, 23 F.4th at 1153; Rice, 989 F.3d at 1121.
 These factors are commonly referred to as Graham factors.
 See, e.g., Estate of Aguirre, 29 F.4th at 628.
 The three Graham factors are: (1) the severity of the crime at issue; (2) whether the individual posed an immediate threat to the safety of the officers or others; and (3) whether the individual was actively resisting arrest or attempting to evade arrest by flight.
 Graham, 490 U.S. at 396; Seidner v. de Vries, 39 F.4th 591, 599 (9th Cir.
 2022); see also Estate of Aguirre, 29 F.4th at 628 (describing the second Graham factor as “the level of immediate threat [the individual] posed to the officer or others”).
 The Ninth Circuit has repeatedly emphasized that “the most important Graham factor” is whether the individual posed an immediate threat to the safety of the officers or others.
 Bernal v.
 Sacramento Cnty.
 Sheriff's Dep’t, 73 F.4th 678, 692 (9th Cir.
 2023) (characterizing the threat to the officer as “minimal and quickly mitigated” when the officer was standing momentarily behind an operational vehicle); see, e.g., Mattos v.
 Agarano, 661 F.3d 433, 441 (9th Cir.
 2011) (en banc).
 The importance of this second Graham factor was highlighted by the Ninth Circuit when it held that the immediacy of the threat of a person pointing a replica gun at officers outweighed the bulk of Graham factors favoring the person fatally shot.
 Estate of Strickland v.
 Nevada County, 69 F.4th 614, 621-22 (9th Cir.
 2023) (distinguishing the case from other replica/toy gun cases on the basis that in those cases the persons holding the toy/replica guns did not point it at officers and the courts’ analysis did not hinge on the misidentification of the gun).
+When faced with a threat, officers “need not avail themselves of the least intrusive means of responding to an exigent situation.”
+Napouk v.
+Las Vegas Metro.
+Police Dep’t, 123 F.4th 906, 919 (9th Cir.
+2024) (declining “to create a rule by which officers have a duty to indefinitely retreat when faced with an immediate threat” (quoting Scott v.
+Henrich, 39 F.3d 912, 915 (9th Cir.
+1994)).

 “Other factors, in addition to the three Graham factors, may be pertinent in deciding whether a use of force was reasonable under the totality of the circumstances.”
 Nehad v.
 Browder, 929 F.3d 1125, 1137 (9th Cir.
 2019); see also Mattos, 661 F.3d at 441 (“[W]e examine the totality of the circumstances and consider whatever specific factors may be appropriate in a particular case, whether or not listed in Graham.” (internal quotation marks omitted)).